 Working with a family law attorney to draft your prenuptial agreement is a good way to avoid these common mistakes, as well as ensure that if you get divorced, the agreement can not be invalidated.

 For advice on prenuptial agreements and divorce, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.

 Source: The Huffington Post, 10 Common Prenup Pitfalls, November 4, 2013